-Penalties for drunk driving in New Jersey increase with each offense, so it gets worse every time you are convicted.
-For a first offense, the penalties can depend upon your blood alcohol content (BAC) at the time of the stop, as determined by a breathalyzer.
+Consequences for drunk driving increase with each offense, so it gets worse every time you are convicted.
+The penalty for a first offense DUI in New Jersey can depend upon your blood alcohol content (BAC) at the time of the stop, as determined by a breathalyzer.

 With a reading between 0.08% and 0.099%, you face the following: